Experience the story of America's

 in American history was commemorated throughout 2007 with major events,

 exhibits and educational programs, for which Jamestown Settlement served as

 one of the Commonwealth of Virginia's principal stages.

 At Jamestown Settlement and the Yorktown Victory Center - two

 of America's most exciting outdoor classrooms - your students will love

 discovering the sights and sounds of the 17th and 18th centuries while

 learning about their nation's history.
-For full program details and pricing,
+Hands-on educational programs

 and guided tours at Jamestown Settlement and Yorktown Victory Center museums

 enrich your group's experience and knowledge about Virginia and American